aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 This is where RNN comes in.

-In an RNN the information cycles through a loop.
+In an RNN, the information cycles through a loop.
 When it makes a decision, it considers the current input and also what it has learned from the inputs it received previously.